garritfra/blog.garrit.xyz/content/posts/_2021-04-07-code-signing-should-be-the-norm.md

 	gpgsign = true
 [user]
     name = Foo Bar
-	signingkey = 52D4D1D19533D8A5!      # Mind the trailing exclamation mark!
-	email = foo@bar.com
+	signingkey = 52D4D1D19533D8A5      # Use the ID of your signing key email = foo@bar.com
 ```

-Now, whenever you sign a commit, git will sign it with your private key.
+Now, whenever you add a commit, git will sign it with your key.
+You will have to let your git hosting provider know that this key is yours.
+Go to your account settings and look for a tab that says "Manage (GPG) keys".
+Where this tab is depends on your choice of service.
+Next, run `gpg --export --armor <your master key id>` and copy the resulting key into the input field of your git hosting service.

+Whenever you push a commit, its signature will be checked against that of your account.
+And that's all the magic!

 ## Encrypting messages